ts4z/barge-rulebook/src/colophon.md

 [https://ts4z.github.io/barge-rulebook](https://ts4z.github.io/barge-rulebook)

-The "dead tree edition" of the rulebook, intended for paper and to be used at a poker table, is produced via a perl script that wraps CommonMark and LaTeX and produces PDF.
+The "dead tree PDF edition" of the rulebook, intended for paper and to be used at a poker table, is produced via a perl script that wraps CommonMark and LaTeX and produces PDF.
 This is available with the rest of the source code above.
 It is a very limited translator but it works for most of the use cases.

-The PDF version omits two appendicies that are tables.
-Unfortunately, Markdown does not have a specific way of representing tables nicely, and the CommonMark and mdbook renderers do not get along.